chrysocolla110/luhn-credit/README.md

 ## Getting Started

-There are only 3 steps to running this application in your local device.
+There are only 3 steps to running this application on your local device.

-### First, clone the repsitory
+### First, clone the repository

 ```bash
 git clone https://github.com/chrysocolla110/luhn-credit.git
 ```

-### Second, install package dependenceis:
+### Second, install package dependencies:
 ```bash
 npm install
 # or